 Tickets for Trooping the Colour

-If you're not lucky enough to have secured a ticket for Trooping the Colour, you can join the crowds of spectators along the Mall to watch all the action.
+If you have not been lucky enough to have secured a ticket for Trooping the Colour, you can join the crowds of spectators along the Mall to watch all the action.

-Alternatively, there are rehearsal events held on the two Saturdays before Trooping the Colour: The Major General's Review and The Colonel's Review.
-Check back nearer the time for confirmed dates.
+Alternatively, there are rehearsal events held on the two Saturdays before Trooping the Colour: The Major General's Review on 30 May and The Colonel's Review on 6 June.